-Functions: Trigonometric Functions: Trigonometric Functions (F-TF) Extend the domain of trigono ometric fu unctions using the unit circle Standards Label Mathematical Practices Explanations and Examples Students are expected to: HS.F-TF.4.
+Functions: Trigonometric Functions (F-TF) Extend the domain of trigono ometric fu unctions using the unit circle Standards Label Mathematical Practices Explanations and Examples Students are expected to: HS.F-TF.4.
 Use the unit circle to explain symmetry (odd and even) and periodicity of trigonometric functions. + HS.MP.3.
 Construct viable arguments and critique the reasoning of others.
 HS.MP.5.
 Use appropriate tools strategically.
 Students may use applets and animations to explore the unit circle and trigonometric functions.
 Students may explain (orally or written format) their understanding of symmetry and periodicity of trigonometric functions.
 Connections: ETHS-S1C2-01; 11-12.WHST.2c Trigonometry 1.4, 3.3

-Standards Label Mathematical Practices Explanations and Examples Students are expected to: Students are expected to: HS.F-TF.5.
+Functions: Trigonometric Functions (F-TF) Model periodic phenomena with trigonometric functions Standards Label Mathematical Practices Explanations and Examples Students are expected to: HS.F-TF.5.
 Choose trigonometric functions to model periodic phenomena with specified amplitude, frequency, and midline.
-Connection: ETHS-S1C2-01 Trigonometry 4.2 + HS.MP.4.
+Connection: ETHS-S1C2-01 Trigonometry 4.2 + ★ HS.MP.4.
 Model with mathematics.
 HS.MP.5.
 Use appropriate tools strategically.
 HS.MP.7.
 Look for and make use of structure.
 Students may use graphing calculators or programs, spreadsheets, or computer algebra systems to model trigonometric functions and periodic phenomena.
-Example: The temperature of a chemical reaction oscillates between a low of 20° C and a high of 120°C. The temperature is at its lowest point when t = 0 and completes one cycle over a six hour period. a) Sketch the temperature, T, against the elapsed time, t, over a 12 hour period. b) Find the period, amplitude, and the midline of the graph you drew in part a). c) Write a function to represent the relationship between time and temperature. d) What will the temperature of the reaction be 14 hours after it began? e) At what point during a 24 hour day will the reaction have a temperature of 60° C?
+Example: The temperature of a chemical reaction oscillates between a low of 20° C and a high of 120° C. The temperature is at its lowest point when t = 0 and completes one cycle over a six hour period. a) Sketch the temperature, T, against the elapsed time, t, over a 12 a) Oncern the temperature, 7, against the etapsed time, 1, over a 12 hour period. b) Find the period, amplitude, and the midline of the graph you drew in part a). c) Write a function to represent the relationship between time and temperature. d) What will the temperature of the reaction be 14 hours after it began? e) At what point during a 24 hour day will the reaction have a temperature of 60° C?
 HS.F-TF.6.
 Understand that restricting a trigonometric function to a domain on which it is always increasing or always decreasing allows its inverse to be constructed.
-Connections: ETHS-S1C2-01; 11-12.WHST.2e + Students may use graphing calculators or programs, spreadsheets, or computer algebra systems to model trigonometric functions.
+Connections: ETHS-S1C2-01; 11-12.WHST.2e Trigonometry 4.6 + Students may use graphing calculators or programs, spreadsheets, or computer algebra systems to model trigonometric functions.
 Examples: Identify a domain for the sine function that would permit an inverse function to be constructed.
 Describe the behavior of the graph of the sine function over this interval.
 Explain (orally or in written format) why the domain cannot be expanded any further.